earslan10/AdaptiveGridFTPClient/README.md

   -useHysterisis
   -use-dynamic-scheduling

-3. Run CooperativeChannels.java to schedule transfer
+3. Run AdaptiveGridFTPClient.java to start the transfer
+4. Logs will be stored in harp.log and inst-throughput.txt inside the project folder.

+*This code is tested with Java 1.8 and Python 2.7